-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 It is fun to explore the town and find those Onsen after evening.

-You can go there App.
-2 and half hour from Kyoto Station by JR train.
+You can go there about 2 and half hour from Kyoto Station by JR train.

 Official Website (Kinosaki Onsen) : http://www.kinosaki-spa.gr.jp/global/